efsalvarenga/arrival_pcs/nibiru/Directory.md

 Implicações:
 - **Wish no harm**: If you intend on harming or killing your Relation, whether directly or indirectly, you must pass a **Will** check.
-- **Regain Grip**: In a scene where you feel completely safe, and experience closeness, assurance, and affirmation from a Relation, you can make a **Will** check and, if succeeded, your **Grip** is improved a number equal to the strength of the Relation value.
+- **Regain Grip**: In a scene where you experience closeness, assurance, and affirmation from a Relation, you can make a **Will** check.
+If successful, your **Grip** is improved a number equal to the strength of the Relation value.
 This cannot be repeated again in the same game month.
-- **Lose Grip**: If a Relation of yours is seriously injured, your must make a **Grip** check.
+- **Lose Grip**: If a Relation of yours is seriously injured, your must make a **Will** check.
 If unsuccessful, **Grip** is decreased a number equal to the strength of the Relation value.
 Double that number if the Relation dies.

 ### Combate